An appraisal is evaluation allowing the appraiser to come to an opinion of value.

-This opinion or estimate is discerned through the use of a formal process that typically utilizes three "common approaches to value".
+This opinion or estimate is concluded by a formal process that typically uses the three main "common approaches to value".

-The Sales Comparison Approach involves searching for similar homes nearby and finding value based on making a comparison of those prior sales to the home being appraised.
+The Sales Comparison Approach deals with finding similar homes nearby and finding value based on making a comparison of those homes to the property in question.

-The Sales Comparison Approach is normally the most definitive and best indicator of value for a residence.
+The Sales Comparison Approach is commonly the most definitive and best indicator of worth for a residence.

-There are many reasons to order an appraisal from Appraisal Services of Brandon, Inc . with the usual reason being real estate and mortgage transactions.
+There are a lot of reasons to get an appraisal from Appraisal Services of Brandon, Inc . with the most common reason being real estate and mortgage transactions.

 If you are applying for a loan.